 As history goes, Wisconsin was “America’s breadbasket” before it was its dairyland.
 In the 1860s, however, an infestation destroyed the wheat industry and farmers were challenged to take on something new—dairy farming.
 Taking the barns they previously used for threshing, farmers raised them up and built a foundation underneath to house the cattle.
 Thus the “barn hill” was born, a landscaped incline had by nearly every historic barn in south central Wisconsin.

 Such a pretty roadside view!
 Note the gambrel roof of this and my neighbor’s barn, compared to the gabled lines of mine.
 According to state historian Jerry Apps, the gambled roof became popular because it allowed for more hay storage under the eaves.
-I’ve always favored the gambrel as a traditional dairy barn, but interestingly, in this area we found more gabled roofs like ours.
+I’ve always favored the gambrel as a traditional dairy barn, but interestingly, in this area we found more or the gabled.

 A few miles down the road from us is the corner community of Farmington and this very unique barn.
 Imagine the hay that was loaded through these doors back in the day.